Tesco customers furious as fuel station payments taken months late

 I've been affected – what should I do?

-- If you’ve already paid and were charged fees as a result, Tesco will refund them.
-Contact Tesco's customer services team on 0800 505 555.
+- If you were charged fees as a result, Tesco will refund them.
+These could have been incurred where unexpected payments pushed you into your overdraft or above your agreed overdraft or credit card limit, for example.
+If this happened, contact Tesco's customer services team on 0800 505 555.
 You will need to provide evidence of the charge, such as a letter from your bank or a bank statement.

-- If you’ve already paid and were charged fees, your credit file may also have been hit – but you can correct it.
-You can view your credit file to check for free via the free MSE Credit Club.
+- If you were charged fees, your credit file may also have been hit – but you can correct it.
+You can view your credit file for free via the free MSE Credit Club.
 Marks can take two to eight weeks to appear though, so you may need to keep checking over the coming weeks.
-If you do end up with a mark you may be able to get it removed - see our Boost Your Credit Score guide for full help.
+If you do end up with a mark, you may be able to get it removed – see our Boost Your Credit Score guide for full help.

 'It's unacceptable to hit people with charges months later'